-SOLO is relatively new and continues to be developed and improved.
-This page will be updated to reflect the current known issues and the progress being made in addressing these.
+SOLO, the Bodleian Libraries online catalogue, is continually developed and improved.
+This page covers the current known issues and the progress being made in addressing these.
 As issues are resolved, they will be moved to the SOLO issues archive.

 If you experience any problems using SOLO, please let us know and ask library staff for help.

 When using Internet Explorer there is a problem with searches containing non-Roman scripts or words with diacritics: only the first page of results is visible.
 Moving to the second and subsequent pages (and the opening of record clusters) results in an error.